Do charged pions condense in a magnetic field with rotation?: Acknowledgment

 \section{Acknowledgment}

 We thank Gaoqing~Cao, Kenji~Fukushima, Lianyi~He, and Dirk-Hermann~Rischke for useful discussions.
-This work is supported by NSFC through Grants No.~11535012 and No.~11675041 (X.-G.~H.), and the China Postdoctoral Science Foundation under Grant No. 2017M621345 (K.~M.).
+This work is supported by the National Key Research and Development Program of China (Grant No. 2022YFA1604900), the Natural Science Foundation of China (Grant No.12247133, No. 12225502 and No. 12075061), and the Natural Science Foundation of Shanghai (Grant No. 20ZR1404100).

-{\it Note Added.}--- We learnt that Gaoqing~Cao and Lianyi~He had been working on the same subject~\cite{CaoHe}.
-They use a different integral path for the Schwinger phase and the two-pion function, which results in different conclusions from ours; see also the Appendix~\ref{app:another}.